Post-Baccalaureate Pre-Med Program

 - We provide shadowing experiences

-- We provide extra curricular activities (e.g., Teambuilding activities,CPR training/certification, simulation center hands on demonstrations, etc.)
+- We provide extra curricular activities (e.g., Team building,CPR training/certification, simulation center hands on demonstrations, etc.)

-- We provide a medical school visit to the U of L School of Medicine
+- We provide an annual medical school visit to the U of L School of Medicine

-- We assign a peer mentor and medical student mentor
+- We provide a peer mentor and medical student mentor for each student

 - We provide an annual admissions workshop and a mock interview

 - We provide a committee letter of recommendation from the Program Advisory Committee

 - We offer assured admission to the University of Louisville School of Medicine for qualified students!